prokowski/laboratory/README.md

 # Laboratory Application
-Where is my test tube?

 Example of Hexagonal Architecture (DDD + CQRS)

-The aim of this application is to create a service to track the placement of test samples in laboratory.
+The aim of this application is to create a service to assign of test samples to racks in laboratory.

+Service will assign rackID to sampleID with the following rules:
+1. Each tube contains a material for a specific patient.
+2. It is illegal to place patients of the same age into the same rack.
+3. It is illegal to place patients working in the same company into the same rack.
+4. It is illegal to place patients who live in the same city district into the same rack.
+5. It is illegal to place patients with the same vision defect into the same rack.
+6. The number of racks is very limited.

 # Prerequisites